How to Sweeten Wine [Simple Instructions & Explanations]

 Wines with a specific gravity lower than 1.000 are considered dry, while sweet wines generally have a specific gravity between 1.010 – 1.025.

-However, even if it’s easy to measure the specific gravity, thus know when you have the desired sweetness, interrupting the fermentation process is not exactly simple.
+However, even if it’s relatively easy to measure the specific gravity, and therefore knowing when you have the desired sweetness, interrupting the fermentation process is not exactly simple.

 If you’re not an expert winemaker, determining the right quantity of sugar to start with is rather difficult.

 How to Sweeten Wine